Private GANs, Revisited: Related work

-\paragraph{Concurrent work on DP diffusion models.} Simultaneous and independent work\footnote{The initial versions of their work and ours appeared online simultaneously~\citep{anonymous2023differentially,anonymous2023private}.} by~\citet{dpdm} is the first to investigate DP training of diffusion models.
-They achieve impressive state-of-the-art results for generating DP synthetic data in a variety of settings, in particular, outperforming our results for DPGANs reported in this paper.
+\paragraph{Concurrent work on DP diffusion models.} Simultaneous and independent work by~\citet{dpdm} is the first to investigate DP training of diffusion models.
+They achieve impressive state-of-the-art results for DP image synthesis in a variety of settings, in particular, outperforming our results for DPGANs reported in this paper.
 We consider our results to still be of significant interest to the community, as we challenge the conventional wisdom regarding deficiencies of DPGANs, showing that they give much better utility than previously thought.
 Indeed, GANs are still one of the most popular and well-studied generative models, and consequently, there are many cases where one would prefer a GAN over an alternative approach.
 By revisiting several of the design choices in DPGANs, we give guidance on how to seamlessly introduce differential privacy into such pipelines.
 Furthermore, both our work and the work of \citet{dpdm} are aligned in supporting a broader message: training conventional machine learning architectures with DPSGD frequently achieves state-of-the-art results under differential privacy.
-Indeed, both our results and theirs outperform almost all custom methods designed for DP synthetic data.
+Indeed, both our results and theirs outperform almost all custom methods designed for DP image synthesis.
 This reaffirms a similar message recently demonstrated in other private ML settings, including image classification~\citep{jax-privacy} and NLP~\citep{private-transformers,dp-lm-finetune}.

-\paragraph{DP tabular data synthesis.} Our investigation focuses on image datasets, while many important applications of private data generation involve tabular data.
-In these settings, marginal-based approaches \citep{pmw, privbayes, mwem-pgm} perform the best.
-While \cite{tao21-dp-benchmark} find that private GAN-based approaches fail to preserve even basic statistics in these settings, we believe that our techniques may yield similar improvements.